Ulrar/esphome-components/components/ups_hid/README.md

 # UPS HID Component for ESPHome

-A production-ready ESPHome component for monitoring UPS devices via USB connection on ESP32-S3.
+A ESPHome component for monitoring UPS devices via USB connection on ESP32-S3.
 Direct USB HID communication with support for APC, CyberPower, and generic HID UPS devices.

 ## Features